Rehman Chishti

-Atta-Ur-Rehman Chishti (born 4 October 1978) is a Pakistani-born British Conservative Party politician who has been the Member of Parliament (MP) for Gillingham and Rainham since 2010.
+Atta-Ur-Rehman Chishti (born 4 October 1978) is a Pakistani-born British Conservative politician who was the Member of Parliament (MP) for Gillingham and Rainham from 2010 until 2024.
+He was one of 11 candidates in the July 2022 leadership contest to replace Boris Johnson as leader of the Conservative Party and prime minister.

 He served under Theresa May as both the Vice Chair of the Conservative Party for Communities in 2018 and the Prime Ministerial Trade Envoy to Pakistan from 2017 to 2018.
+Between 2019 and 2020, he also served as Prime Minister's Special Envoy for Freedom of Religion or Belief.
 He served as Parliamentary Under-Secretary of State for North America, Sanctions and Consular Policy from July to September 2022.

 Early life and career

 Chishti was born in Muzaffarabad, the capital of Azad Kashmir, Pakistan, on 4 October 1978.
 His father, Abdul Rehman Chishti, had been appointed as Federal Adviser on religious affairs to the Prime Minister of Azad Kashmir in 1976 by Zulfikar Ali Bhutto, the Prime Minister of Pakistan.
 His father left Pakistan in 1978 to take up a post as an Imam in the UK; soon after, Bhutto was overthrown by a military coup by General Zia-ul-Haq, who later executed Bhutto.
 Rehman Chishti did not see his father for the first six years of his life.
-He, along with his mother and elder sister joined his father in 1984 in the UK at the age of six arriving on a British Airways flight, and since then has lived in Gillingham and Rainham.
+He, along with his mother and elder sister joined his father in 1984 in the UK at the age of six arriving on a British Airways 747 flight, and since then has lived in Gillingham and Rainham.

 Chishti attended Richmond Infant School (now Burnt Oak Primary school), Napier Primary School, Fort Luton High School for Boys (now Victory Academy), Rainham Mark Grammar School Sixth Form, and Chatham Grammar School for Girls (mixed boys and girls sixth form).
 He played cricket for his school and for Medway District and Kent Schools.

-Chishti read law at University of Wales Aberystwyth, followed by Inns of Court School of Law where he did his Barristers vocational course.
+Chishti studied law at University of Wales Aberystwyth, followed by studies at the Inns of Court School of Law where he did his barrister's vocational course.

 Chishti was called to the Bar of England and Wales by Lincoln's Inn in 2001.
 He undertook pupillage at Goldsmith Chambers and was taken on as a tenant.
 Chishti prosecuted and defended cases in the Magistrates' and Crown courts.
 He has appeared in the Court of Appeal: R v R [2007] EWCA Crim 3312; Attorney General's Reference (No. 20 of 2005), R v May [2005] All ER (D) 359 (Jun).
 He is an Honorary Door Tenant at Red Lion Chambers.